diku-dk/futhark-sc20/README.md

 the GPU code is written in ordinary CUDA, but some is written in Futhark, the data-parallel language that is also partially the subject of the paper.
 An appropriate version of the Futhark compiler is also needed.
-The paper results have been produced with an unreleased version with Git commit dedcd227257175bdffb4f24ca49d79b72205089b (but which was released as 0.15.5).
+The paper results have been produced with Futhark 0.15.8.

 Each directory of this artifact contains a `README.md` explaining the use of its contents (or a link to further information).